bpires/nlw-return-origin/README.md

 <div>

 ---
+<p align="center"><i>

-_Feel free to get inspired by any aspect of this project but be reasonable, do not just copy._
+I'm am an open source enthusiast.
+Feel free to get inspired by any aspect of this project!
+Even so, be reasonable: do not just copy.<br/>
-_Like academic writing, your work can incorporate the ideas of others but should reflect your original approach to the problem._
+Like academic writing, your work can incorporate the ideas of others but should reflect your original approach to the problem.
+	<i></p>